 In Zaragossa, Spain, the feast of Our Lady of the Pillar is a day of special rejoicing.
-Our Lady of the Pillar is the patroness of policemen and postmen; and the day is commemorated with processions, conventions, and other festivities.
+Our Lady of the Pillar is the patroness of policemen and postmen; and the day is treated like a holiday, commemorated with processions, conventions, and other festivities.

 The image of Our Lady of the Pillar is a wooden statue decorated with gold; it is about fifteen inches high.
 The crown adorning the head of the statue is very intricate.
 It was made in forty-four days by thirty-three workmen; in it there are 2,836 diamonds cut triangularly, 2725 roses, 145 pearls, 74 emeralds, 62 rubies and 46 sapphires.
 The crown of the Infant is identical with that of the Virgin, except in size.

 The history of this particular statue of Our Lady is unique and quite interesting.
 Saint James the Greater, one of Our Lord's twelve apostles and one of the Son's of Thunder, fearlessly traversed the lands now known as Spain and Portugal to preach the faith to those who lived in spiritual darkness.
 Although he worked tirelessly, and suffered greatly in his labors, his early efforts in the region bore little fruit.